Informfully/Informfully.github.io/docs/deployment.md

 ```
 The Administration Website can also be deployed using a generated Docker image.
-To do that, simply follow the steps in the [Docker Setup](./docker.md) for loading the image to the server.
+To do that, simply follow the steps in the [Docker Setup](./docker.md) to load the image onto the server.

 ## Deploy Apps